saahashari/educationplanit/README.md

 <br>print(collegeslist)
 <br>print(salarylist)</code></div>
 <br>
 Here, the function recieves the dynamic input from the user.
 The prompt is the passed to the generative AI and the resulting being stored in the identifiers.
 After cleaning the output the result is split into a list of jobs.
 Each obtained jobrole is used as parameters to invoke the functions <i>findJD</i>, <i>findcourses</i>, <i>fincollages</i> and <i>findsalaryrange</i>.
-The values returned from these functions are stored and printed respectively in seperate lists or arrays, namely: <i>JDlist</i>, <i>courselist</i>, <i>collagelist</i> and <i>salarylist<i>.
+The values returned from these functions are stored and printed respectively in seperate lists or arrays, namely: <i>JDlist</i>, <i>courselist</i>, <i>collagelist</i> and <i>salarylist</i>.
 <br>
 <br>
 <h5><u>SNIPPET 8(USER INTERFACE)</h5></u>